- What is the transfer application process?

 - When can I expect to hear a decision on my application?

 We typically aim to release admission decisions to all transfer applicants in early July.
-You can find the exact date on the Application Components page.
+You can find relevant dates and deadlines on the Application Components page.

 - If I am accepted as a transfer applicant, how much time do I have to respond to the offer of admission?